bsj1216/NNMPC/README.md

-# NNMPC_CARLA
+# NNMPC
 Intention-based NNMPC controller for CARLA simulator.
 NNMPC is a mathematical control framework based on Model Predictive Control (MPC) encompassing a state-of-the-art Recurrent Neural network (RNN) architecture.
+(SCRIPTS TO BE PUBLISHED)

 ![demo](demo/demo.gif)